BoxOfDevs/BoxOfBits/README.md

     - /health <amount> [player] : Sets your or players health

-    - /fly : Lets you fly in survival
+    - /fly [player] : Lets a player fly in survival

     - /hidetag <on|off> : Hides the nametag above your head

     - /nick <nickname|reset> : Changes your display name

-    - /wild : Teleport to a random place
+    - /wild [player] : Teleports to a random place

     - /setperm <player> <permission> : Give a player a permission